 OSU is proud to hold the elective Carnegie Community Engagement classification.
-This classification requires periodic renewal and so reporting.
-Several colleges have chosen to document their efforts towards Community Engagement in 21 of the 36 Digital Measures screens.
+This classification requires periodic renewal and reporting.
+Several colleges have chosen to document their efforts towards Community Engagement in 21 of the 36 Faculty Success screens.
 The following will explain when and how to document your efforts as they contribute toward OSU's renewal of the Carnegie Community Engaged classification and your community engagement portfolios more broadly.

 OSU uses the Carnegie Foundation’s definition of community engagement: “the collaboration between institutions of higher education and their larger communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.”